Thoregon/thoregon.truCloud/doc/spec.md

 but neither accessed nor discovered.
 Others can be granted to see some content or use some functions of your galaxy.

+A galaxy can be seen similar to a repository.

+The galaxy Ammandul is the public library/repository.

 ## Stars

 This is a thoregon node, which may belong to a galaxy.
 Lone stars can exist, but it should